Dwayne Johnson and Lauren Hashian Welcome Baby Girl Tiana

 Dwayne Johnson is a dad again—and even more outnumbered by girls!

 The 45-year-old star shared on social media Monday that his longtime partner, Lauren Hashian, recently gave birth to a baby girl named Tiana.
+E!
+News has learned Tiana was born on Tuesday, April 17.
 This is the couple's second daughter together and his third overall.

+"Skin to skin.
+Our mana.
+Blessed and proud to bring another strong girl into this world," the actor captioned the sweet post with his baby girl.
+"Tiana Gia Johnson came into this world like a force of nature and Mama @laurenhashianofficial labored and delivered like a true rockstar."

+"I was raised and surrounded by strong, loving women all my life, but after participating in baby Tia's delivery, it's hard to express the new level of love, respect and admiration I have for @laurenhashianofficial and all mamas and women out there," he continued.
+"Word to the wise gentlemen, it's critical to be by your lady's head when she's delivering, being as supportive as you can.. holding hands, holding legs, whatever you can do.
+But, if you really want to understand the single most powerful and primal moment life will ever offer - watch your child being born.
+Its a life changer and the respect and admiration you have for a woman, will forever be boundless."

 Johnson and Hashian, 33, are parents to Jasmine, 2.
 He also has a 16-year-old daughter, Simone, from a past marriage.